 WeChat Paid Advertising: for big brands

-There’s no doubt, WeChat is China’s most popular app, garnering over a billion users monthly.
+There’s no doubt, that WeChat is China’s most popular app, garnering over a billion users monthly.
 It’s definitely wise for companies to advertise on it.
 Additionally, WeChat has a wide range of users so this will give you a chance to really reach your ideal audience effectively.

 There are 3 types of paid advertising campaigns on WeChat that you may set up for your social media advertising strategy;

 - WeChat Banner Ads: One way to effectively advertise on WeChat is by using banners.
 These are like ad banners you see everywhere when scrolling the web.
 On Wechat they are usually displayed inside or at the end of a WeChat post.
 Wechat banner ads can drive traffic pretty anywhere you, please.

-- Wechat Moments Ads: They are the most expensive and more suited to well-known companies.
+- WeChat Moments Ads: They are the most expensive and more suited to well-known companies.
 WeChat Moment ads are displayed in users’ feeds, typically a higher-budget approach with regards to minimum digital ad spending but offering the highest exposure levels.
-You’ll find that there are many format availaible for this ads, and that they are now interactive, encouraging users to engage with your content.
+You’ll find that there are many formats available for these ads and that they are now interactive, encouraging users to engage with your content.

 Bonus with WeChat Subscription “Ads”: Not paid ads per se but a powerful way to nurture your WeChat followers.
 To make it short, treat your WeChat follower like you would treat your email list and use WeChat as an email marketing tool.